 Just like going into too much detail is the other issue of going too long with the elevator pitch.
 This means you go on and on and take too much time attempting to explain what you do and what you have to offer.

 You might start to lose the prospect by dragging the pitch on too long which causes a problem.
-Also, you might create a conversation which is more focused on you and less on the prospect.
+Also, you might create a conversation that is more focused on you and less on the prospect.

 Building a Good Elevator Pitch